A project of the Afterschool Alliance

 Think outside the box!

-• Form a human lightbulb on a giant field, cut a light bulb shape into the grass, or plant flowers in the shape of a light bulb.
+• Form a human lightbulb on a giant field, cut a lightbulb shape into the grass, or plant flowers in a lightbulb shape.
 Work with students to fly a drone over the site and take a photo.

-• Host a lantern lighting, where students design, decorate, and release lanterns into the evening sky.
+• Host a lantern lighting event where students design, decorate, and release lanterns into the evening sky.
 Or, if pumpkins are ripe where you are, create afterschool-themed jack-o'-lanterns.

 • Find a Lights On image (or design your own message or symbol) to project on the side of your program’s building.